zach-capalbo/vartiste/src/toolkit/Readme.md

 raycasters. `click` events are emitted when these elements are clicked.

 Every `clickable` entity, by default, can also be grabbed and moved.
 Grabbing and moving is handled via the [`manipulator`](#manipulator) component, which is installed on the user motion controllers or mouse controls.
-A lot more info can be found at the documentation for [`manipulator`](#manipulator)
+More info can be found in the documentation for [`manipulator`](#manipulator)

-There's also a bunch of built-in constraints, which can be set on entities to restrict how they move when grabbed.
+There are also a bunch of built-in constraints, which can be set on entities to restrict how they move when grabbed.
 For instance [`manipulator-weight`](#manipulator-weight) makes entities feel "heavy" by slowing down their movement when grabbed.

 ## Drawing Components

-[VARTISTE](https://vartiste.xyz) of course is a drawing and image editing application.
-I've brought many of the drawing components into the toolkit to allow easily adding drawing to other A-Frame applications.
+[VARTISTE](https://vartiste.xyz) is, of course, a drawing and image editing application.
+I've brought many drawing components into the toolkit to allow easily adding drawing to other A-Frame applications.

-The easiest way to get started adding drawing to your app is to add the [`drawable`](#drawable) component to whatever you want to be able to draw on, and the [`hand-draw-tool`](#hand-draw-tool) component to whichever raycasters you want to be able to draw.
+The easiest way to add drawing to your app is to add the [`drawable`](#drawable) component to whatever you want to be able to draw on, and the [`hand-draw-tool`](#hand-draw-tool) component to whichever raycasters you want to be able to draw.
 These are already set up if you use the [`vartiste-user-root`](#vartiste-user-root) component.
-Additionally, you can create [`pencil-tool`](#pencil-tool) components to create grabbable pencils that can be easier to use in VR.
+Additionally, you can create [`pencil-tool`](#pencil-tool) components to create grab-bable pencils that can be easier to use in VR.

 You can create your own brushes with the [`set-brush`](#set-brush) component.